IDSIA/sacred/docs/collected_information.rst

 To access the API in experiments, the experiment must be running and the variable referencing the current run must be available in the scope.
 The ``_run.metrics.log_scalar_metric(metric_name, step, value)`` method takes a metric name (e.g. "training.loss"), the step in which the value was measured and the value itself.

+It is important that the value is a Python native type (int, float) and not e.g. a numpy.float64.

 Step should be an integer describing the position of the value in the series.
 Steps can be numbered either sequentially 0, 1, 2, 3, ... or they may be given a different meaning, for instance the current iteration round.
 This is useful when the logging occurs only every e.g. 10th iteration: The step can be first 10, then 20, etc.